hpe-dev-incubator/hpe-dev-portal/content/blog/new-powershell-library-for-the-hpe-greenlake-cloud-platform.md

   * **Add-HPEGLApplication**: to provision an application in a new region.

-  > **Note**: A HPE GreenLake region refers to the geographical location where the HPE GreenLake services are hosted and provided from.
+  > Note: A HPE GreenLake region refers to the geographical location where the HPE GreenLake services are hosted and provided from.
 This can vary depending on the customer's location and which HPE GreenLake application you are using.
 So customers can choose the region that best suits their needs in terms of location, availability, and compliance requirements.

   * **Remove-HPEGLApplication**: to delete an application instance.

-  > **Note**: This cmdlet has a high-impact and irreversible action.
+  > Note: This cmdlet has a high-impact and irreversible action.
 This action permanently deletes all data of the application instance and cannot be undone once the process has started.
 For example, removing the Compute Ops Management US-West instance would remove all user data, all devices, all server settings, all server groups, all API credentials, etc. It's great to hear that this cmdlet has a confirmation prompt before deleting an application instance.
 This feature can help prevent accidental deletions and provide an extra layer of protection for critical data in applications.

 * To assign and unassign devices to applications:

   * **Set-HPEGLDeviceApplication**: to attach devices to an application instance.

-  > **Note**: Assigning devices to an application instance is the process of attaching devices to an application in a region, so that these devices become visible and managed in the application instance by users.
+  > Note: Assigning devices to an application instance is the process of attaching devices to an application in a region, so that these devices become visible and managed in the application instance by users.

 * To create and delete API application credentials:

   * **New-HPEGLAPIcredential**: to create an API credential for an application instance.

-  > **Note**: With the HPE GreenLake platform, developers can make API calls on any application instance as long as they have the API credentials which consist of a client ID, client secret and connectivity endpoint.
+  > Note: With the HPE GreenLake platform, developers can make API calls on any application instance as long as they have the API credentials which consist of a client ID, client secret and connectivity endpoint.
   >
-  > **Note**: When API credentials are created, they are automatically stored in the global variable **$HPEGreenLakeSession.apiCredentials**.
+  > Note: When API credentials are created, they are automatically stored in the global variable **$HPEGreenLakeSession.apiCredentials**.
 This global variable is accessible as long as the PowerShell console is active and **Disconnect-HPEGL** has not been used.
 In other words, as long as your session is active.
 This data is sensitive because it contains all you need to make API calls with an application API such as Compute Ops Management, Data Services Cloud Console, etc. To get a more complete example of how to deeply interact with Compute Ops Management, see [Interaction-with-COM_Sample](https://github.com/HewlettPackard/POSH-HPEGreenLake/blob/master/Samples/Interaction-with-COM_Sample.ps1) script sample.
   >
-  > **Note**: To store the API credentials beyond the duration of the session, the cmdlet provides a **Location** parameter.
+  > Note: To store the API credentials beyond the duration of the session, the cmdlet provides a **Location** parameter.
 This parameter can be used with **New-HPEGLAPIcredential** to save the API credentials in a directory and the **Encrypt** parameter can be utilized to encrypt the API credentials before exporting the JSON file into the designated **Location** directory.

   * **Remove-HPEGLAPIcredential**: to delete an API credential of an application instance.

-  > **Note**: Once API credentials are deleted, access to the application instance API is lost permanently.
+  > Note: Once API credentials are deleted, access to the application instance API is lost permanently.
 This is because API credentials are used to authenticate and authorize access to the API.
 When the credentials are deleted, the corresponding API client ID is also invalidated, which means that any requests made using those credentials will be rejected by the API server.

 ## Managing subscriptions with the HPE GreenLake PowerShell Library